chasingw/AIMLAV/README.md

     - Pointnet is an algorithm for deep learning specifically on Point Sets for 3D Classification and Segmentation
     - Read more [HERE](https://github.com/charlesq34/pointnet)

-> **When you configure this project I advise that you set it up on an Ubuntu 16.04 / 18.04 machine as I have tested the project on this platform.
-I have also tried to configure this project on a Jetson Xavier with Ubuntu 18.04 device however it was a hassle to get some of the packages to work, and some packages just never got to work at all namely tensorflow which is a requirement for Pointnet subproject.
-The Jetson Javier has been known to have a different CPU architecture and therefore works differently in many ways.**
+> *When you configure this project I advise that you set it up on an **Ubuntu 16.04 / 18.04 machine** as I have tested the project on this platform.
+I have also tried to configure this project on a **Jetson Xavier** with Ubuntu 18.04 device however it was a hassle to get some of the packages to work, and some packages just never got to work at all namely tensorflow which is a requirement for the Pointnet subproject.
+The Jetson Javier has been known to have a different CPU architecture and therefore works differently in many ways.*

 ## Project Setup from Scratch